Student Services

 The Thurgood Marshall Law Library is primarily a research and reference collection of law and law-related materials to be used within the library.
 Therefore, many categories of legal materials do not circulate, including court reports, statutes, codes and regulations, digests, indexes, encyclopedias, directories, periodical volumes, parts of multi-volume treatises, and looseleaf services.
 These books must be used in the library and should be reshelved immediately after use to ensure availability to other patrons.
 Library materials that are available for general circulation, primarily monographic works, circulate via the library’s automated circulation system.
 You may search for law books and articles using the Library’s Catalog.

 If you are in the library, please feel free to browse the list of databases.
-Although the full academic subscriptions to LexisNexis and to Westlaw are restricted to current students and faculty, a more limited version of Westlaw is available to on-site library visitors.
-The majority of content is available for downloading and emailing, including cases, statutes and most Maryland analytical materials.
-However, there is a limit of 20 document email or downloads per user session, and a maximum limit of 250 documents per day from our library.
+Although the full academic subscriptions to LexisNexis and to Westlaw are restricted to current law students and faculty, a more limited version of Westlaw is available to on-site library visitors.
+The majority of content is available for downloading and emailing, including cases, statutes, and most Maryland analytical materials.
+However, there is a limit of 20 documents email or downloads per user session and a maximum limit of 250 documents per day from our library.
 A notification will appear when you have reached the limit.

 Alumni Borrowing